BE Lyncis: A Pulsating Star in the Most Eccentric Binary with a Massive Unseen Companion: Introduction

 Two key developments now enable a definitive reassessment of this system.
-First, high-precision, continuous photometry from the Transiting Exoplanet Survey Satellite (\textit{TESS}) allows for an exquisite characterization of the primary star's pulsation modes and yields significantly more accurate times of maximum light.
+First, high-precision, continuous photometry from the Transiting Exoplanet Survey Satellite (\textit{TESS}) allows exquisite characterization of the primary star's pulsation modes and yields significantly more accurate times of maximum light.
 Second, modern computational techniques, such as robust multi-parameter global fitting via Markov Chain Monte Carlo (MCMC) methods, permit a physically consistent and precise determination of binary orbital parameters.

-Here, we present a comprehensive analysis of BE~Lyn, combining \textit{TESS} photometry with a newly compiled, 39-year baseline of times of maximum light.
-Our work not only confirms its binary nature but reveals an astrophysical gem: an ultra-wide, extremely eccentric orbit harboring a massive black hole companion.
-This system holds multiple distinctions: (i) it possesses the highest orbital eccentricity ever reliably measured in a binary; (ii) it hosts the closest known black hole to Earth, at a distance of approximately 250 pc \citep{Bailer2021}; (iii) it is the only known binary comprising a pulsating star and a quiescent black hole, opening a new window for asteroseismology in strong gravity; and (iv) its extreme orbital configuration places stringent constraints on the natal kick imparted during the black hole's formation, challenging models of asymmetric supernova explosions.
-The detection methodology itself---using pulsation timing in a $\delta$ Scuti star---pioneers a new, independent channel for discovering dormant black holes.
+Here we present a comprehensive analysis of BE~Lyn, combining \textit{TESS} photometry with a newly compiled, 39-year baseline of times of maximum light.
+Our work not only confirms its binary nature but reveals an astrophysical gem: an ultra-wide, extremely eccentric orbit harbouring a compact companion with a mass $\gtrsim 2.5~M_{\odot}$, making it a strong black hole candidate.
+If confirmed as such, it would be the closest black hole to Earth, at a distance of approximately 250 pc \citep{Bailer2021}.

+The system holds multiple distinctions: (i) it possesses the highest orbital eccentricity ever reliably measured in any binary; (ii) it is the only known binary comprising a pulsating star and a massive compact companion, opening a new window for asteroseismology in strong gravitational fields; (iii) its extreme eccentricity ($e = 0.9989$) provides a stringent observational test for models of supernova natal kicks and post-supernova mass transfer, offering critical insights into the formation pathways of such extreme binaries; and (iv) it validates the LTTE method using pulsating stars as a novel, independent pathway for discovering quiescent compact objects in non-interacting binaries.
+BE~Lyn thus stands as a benchmark system, with profound implications for stellar evolution, compact-object demographics, and strong-gravity astrophysics.